Catalytic Polymer Re/Upcycling

 Kinetically Restrained Ostwald Ripening

 Low-nuclearity metal clusters (Mn) are desired in catalysis due to the unique electronic properties and structural adaptability.
-However, the high surface energy of Mn leads to strong sintering tendency at high temperature.
-We use kinetically restrained Ostwald Ripening to create versatile metastable Mn for high-temperature catalysis.
-The discrepancy between the adhesion energy of metal adatoms on the anchoring and barrier oxides create interfacial kinetic barriers, restraining Ostwald Ripening to within the anchors.
+However, the high chemical potential of atoms in Mn leads to strong sintering tendency.
+We use kinetically restrained Ostwald Ripening to stabilize metastable Mn during high-temperature catalysis.
+The discrepancy between the adhesion energy of M1 on the anchoring and barrier oxides create interfacial kinetic barriers, restraining Ostwald Ripening to within the anchors.
 The nuclearity of Mn and surface property of the anchor provide levers for catalytic functionality.
-This strategy will be applied to the mechanism-informed catalyst design for H2 storage/release and CO2 utilization.
+We use state-of-the-art characterization techniques to study these systems in-situ, and apply them in sustainability-driven catalysis.

 ACS Catal., 2024, 14, 8317–8329